psarch/psarch.github.io/README.md

 ---

-### Data Deletion Request
+### Data Deletion & Privacy Rights
-**USER RIGHT TO DELETION:** While GMT IVR Assistant processes call transcript data ephemerally (automatically deleting it within 30 minutes), users maintain the right to request the deletion of any associated metadata or identifiers.
+**NO PERSISTENT STORAGE:** GMT IVR Assistant is designed with a "Zero-Knowledge" architecture.
+Call transcripts are processed ephemerally in-memory and are **never** written to server logs or databases.

-To request a manual deletion of any data associated with your installation:
+**USER RIGHT TO DELETION:** While we do not store conversational data, we respect your right to be forgotten.
+You may request the deletion of any associated metadata (such as installation identifiers or crash reports) by contacting us:
 * **Email:** [psatechnologies@aol.com](mailto:psatechnologies@aol.com)
 * **Subject:** Delete Data
-* **Information:** Please include your unique Installation ID if available, though most requests can be processed via your associated Google Play email.
+* **Note:** Please include your Installation ID (found in App Settings) to help us locate your anonymized metadata.

 ---